-Fall is an ideal time to visit New Orleans.
+Fall is an ideal time to visit New Orleans, Louisiana.
 The Big Easy's weather has cooled down from unbearable summer highs, the humidity has dropped into a tolerable zone, skies are blue, and many fragrant flowers are in bloom.
-It's time for celebrations, festivals, sports events, and, of course, Halloween.
+It's time for celebrations, festivals, sports events, and Halloween.
 The later in the fall you visit, the nicer the weather will be.

-While the weather from late September until late December, fall by the calendar, generally makes it an ideal time to visit New Orleans, there is one rather big fly in the ointment: For all but the last three weeks of fall, it is hurricane season.
-Hurricane season lasts from June 1 to Nov.
-30 in the Atlantic Basin, and a hurricane or tropical storm can hit the Gulf Coast at any time during that period.
-The most likely time for a hit is from mid-August to late October.
+While the weather from late September until late November generally makes it an ideal time to visit New Orleans, there is one rather big fly in the ointment: For all but the last three weeks of fall, it is hurricane season.
+From June 1 to November 30 in the Atlantic Basin is the risky season, and a hurricane or tropical storm can hit the Gulf Coast at any time, mostly likely from mid-August to late October.
 If you plan on going to New Orleans during the fall, you should be ready to cancel in case your trip coincides with a powerful storm bearing down on the western Gulf Coast.

 New Orleans is at very high risk of flooding during tropical storms and hurricanes, and it is the last place you want to be on vacation if that's expected to happen.
 Keep an eye on the forecast; you generally get many days of warning ahead of a hurricane.

-If you're in New Orleans when a hurricane is forecast, the safest thing to do is leave.
-If you plan to do so, do it as soon as possible since planes might be booked and roads might be crowded with people leaving the area if you wait too long to make your move.
+If you're in New Orleans when a hurricane is forecast, the safest thing to do is leave, if possible.
+Make your way out of the city quickly since planes might be booked and roads might be crowded with people leaving the area.

 New Orleans Weather in the Fall

-It rains more in September and December than in October and November, which are the two prime fall months to visit because of less rain and the best temperature ranges.
+It rains more in September than in October and November—the latter two are the prime fall months to visit because of less rain and the best temperature ranges.

 What to Pack

-Because the temperature makes a pretty good dive from September to the end of December, what you should pack varies somewhat depending on just when you plan to visit.
-The one constant is a collapsible umbrella, which you should have handy no matter which month you visit.
+Because the temperature makes a significant dive from September to the end November, what you should pack varies depending on when you plan to visit.
+A collapsible umbrella is handy no matter which month you visit.

-In September you should focus on summer clothes: short-sleeved shirts and tees, shorts and capri pants, sandals and lightweight canvas shoes.
-It stays warm at night so you won't need any kind of wrap unless you tend to get cold in air-conditioned places.
-If that's the case, take along a lightweight sweater or pashmina to stay comfortable inside.
+In September, focus on summer clothes: short-sleeved shirts and tees, shorts and capri pants, sandals, and lightweight canvas shoes.
+It stays warm at night but you may want to take along a lightweight sweater or shawl to stay comfortable inside air-conditioned places.

-For October, your packing list should be relatively the same as September.
-But you'll need jeans or other long pants by the time the sun begins to sink, along with a lightweight jacket like denim, a sweater, and a long-sleeved top or two.
+Your October packing list should be similar to September.
+But you'll need jeans or other long pants by sunset time, along with a denim or other lightweight jacket, a sweater, and a long-sleeved top or two.
 Sandals and canvas shoes still are great for daytime, but you'll likely need some closed shoes for evenings at music clubs or restaurants.

-November marks a big change from summer.
-You can ditch the shorts and other summer duds for jeans, cotton sweaters, long-sleeved shirts, and a lightweight jacket or blazer to layer as needed.
+November marks a big change—ditch the shorts and other summer wear for jeans, cotton sweaters, long-sleeved shirts, and a lightweight jacket or blazer to layer as needed.
 Ankle boots and other closed shoes will be the most comfortable in this month.

 Fall Events in New Orleans

-New Orleans is full to bursting with attractions no matter when you visit, the most important being its world-famous music scene and renowned restaurants that serve up heaping plates of Cajun and Creole food that can't be found anywhere else.
+New Orleans is bursting with attractions all year, the most important being its world-famous music scene and renowned restaurants that serve up heaping plates of Cajun and Creole food not found anywhere else.
 It's a bucket-list city.
-But if you visit in the fall, you also can catch a few annual events like these:
+But if you visit in the fall, you also can catch some engaging annual events.

-- Crescent City Blues & BBQ Festival: It happens from Oct.
-12 to 14, 2018, in Lafayette Square Park, where you can hear blues music on two stages all weekend and treat yourself to some mouthwatering barbecue courtesy of 12 of the best barbecue vendors in the New Orleans area.
+- Crescent City Blues & BBQ Festival: For three October days in Lafayette Square Park, you can hear blues music on two stages, treat yourself to some mouthwatering food by 12 top local barbecue vendors, and check out the arts market.

 - New Orleans Film Festival: Check out new movies you might otherwise miss at this long-running film festival that lasts a week in October.
 Depending on which pass you buy, the festival includes all sorts of parties.

 Fall Travel Tips